 Pain at the time of vaccine injection is a common concern amongst parents worldwide.
 However, many children and parents find immunisation visits are an easy and relatively pain-free experience.
 For some children and parents, needles can also be scary especially on the first visit.

 This resource is designed to help you manage the immunisation visit as well as possible and give you some tips on caring for your child before, during and after immunisation.
 Children can easily tell when their parents are anxious and, as a parent, you need to be aware that your child will look to you for comfort and reassurance.
+Note, in the case of MenB Bexsero meningococcal B vaccinations - see the section at the bottom of the page in addition to these tips for child vaccination in general.

 Vaccine responses such as mild to moderate fever, or redness, swelling, discomfort or pain at the injection site are normal and common responses to immunisation.
 They can occur as your child’s immune system learns to protect them from the diseases covered by the vaccines.
 But don’t worry if your child doesn’t have any visible immunisation responses, their immune system will still be learning what to do.